Exact penalty functions in optimization with unbounded constraint sets: Exact penalty functions: the locally Lipschitz case

-(iii) Let $n := 2, S := \{x := (x_1, x_2) \in \mathbb{R}^2 \mid x_1 - x_2 = 0\}$ and $f(x) := x_1 - x_2.$ Observe that the assumption~(A1) in \cite{Contaldi1993}, the assumption~(1.1) in \cite{Zaslavski2005} and the assumption~(1.6) in \cite{Zaslavski2013} do not satisfy, and so we can not apply the results in these papers.
-On the other hand, it is easy to see that the conditions (C1) and (C2) hold, and indeed, for any $c \ge 1$ we have
+(iii) Let $n := 2, S := \{x := (x_1, x_2) \in \mathbb{R}^2 \mid x_1 - x_2 = 0\}$ and $f(x) := x_1 - x_2.$ Observe that the assumption~(1.1) in \cite{Zaslavski2005} and the assumption~(1.6) in \cite{Zaslavski2013} do not satisfy, and so we can not apply the results in these papers.
+On the other hand, it is easy to see that the assumptions (A1) and (A2) hold, and indeed, for any $c \ge 1$ we have

 where $\psi(x) := |x_1 - x_2|.$

 (iv) Let $n := 2, S := \{x := (x_1, x_2) \in \mathbb{R}^2 \mid x_1 = 0\}$ and $f(x) := x_1^3 + x_2^2.$ For any $c > 0$ we have